ISSRPL

 Program

-The program has three components that proceed simultaneously.
+The program had three components that proceeded simultaneously.

 The first is a formal educational component consisting of daily classes offered by the faculty in the history, theology, sociology and psychology of the issue that forms the theme for the summer.

-The second element consists of participant meetings with local leaders and activists involved in the issues being addressed during the particular summer school session, and visiting the relevant contemporary and historical sites in the location where the summer school is being held.
-The summer school has been conducted in Istanbul, Turkey; Stolac, Bosnia and Herzegovina; Jerusalem, and Jaffa, Israel; Sarajevo and Mostar, Bosnia and Herzegovina; Dubrovnik, Croatia; Boston, Massachusetts (USA); Birmingham, England; Nicosia, Cyprus.
-In 2011 the school will be held in Plovdiv, Bulgaria.
+The second element consisted of participant meetings with local leaders and activists involved in the issues being addressed during the particular summer school session, and visiting the relevant contemporary and historical sites in the location where the summer school is being held.
+The summer school has been conducted in Plovdiv, Bulgaria, Istanbul, Turkey; Stolac, Bosnia and Herzegovina; Jerusalem, and Jaffa, Israel; Sarajevo and Mostar, Bosnia and Herzegovina; Dubrovnik, Croatia; Boston, Massachusetts (USA); Birmingham, England; and Nicosia, Cyprus.

 The third element is the shared experience of the group in studying together, visiting people and places together, reinforced and amplified by collective group reflection on its shared experiences.
 This is accomplished through facilitated discussions, inter-personal dialogue, participants’ writing exercises, as well as in the informal interactions of fellows and faculty spending two weeks studying, traveling, and sharing leisure time together.